GELOG/adamcloud/README.md

 =========

 ## Description
-This repository provides multiple Dockerfiles related to the AdamCloud project.
+This repository provides multiple Dockerfiles and Scripts related to the AdamCloud project.

 ## Available Dockerfiles
 * adam : ADAM latest version  with Spark 1.1.0 pre-built for Hadoop 2.3